namesys-eth/ipfs2-eth-resources/docs/README.md

 #### Authors: `sshmatrix`, `0xc0de4c0ffee`
 ###### tags: `specification` `resolver` `contenthash` `ccip` `ens`

-IPFS2 is a proof-of-concept IPFS gateway using an ENS CCIP Resolver wrapped in a `base32` decoder, capable of resolving IPFS, and IPNS (and IPLD) contenthashes as subdomains `*.IPFS2.eth` when queried via a URL. `IPFS2.eth` is a dual implementation of CCIP-Read 'Off-chain Lookup', in which the Resolver contract is capable of fulfilling two queries simultaneously,
+IPFS2 is a proof-of-concept IPFS gateway using an ENS CCIP Resolver wrapped in a `base32` decoder, capable of resolving IPFS and IPNS (and IPLD) contenthashes as subdomains `*.IPFS2.eth` when queried via a URL. `IPFS2.eth` is a dual implementation of CCIP-Read 'Off-chain Lookup', in which the Resolver contract is capable of fulfilling two queries simultaneously,

 - to fetch the ENS contenthash as the parent domain's subdomain, and
-- to fetch the RFC-8615 compliant records stored at that contenthash, if requested.
+- to fetch the RFC-8615 compliant ENS records stored at that contenthash, if requested.

 Several centralised providers offer public gateways for IPFS/IPNS resolution such as `https://dweb.link` and `https://ipfs.io`.
 IPFS2 is a service similar to these public IPFS gateways but it uses an ENS CCIP Resolver and public ENS gateways (`eth.limo`, `eth.link` etc).
 IPFS2 uses `eth.limo` as its default CCIP gateway to read specific ENS records and is designed to fallback to secondary gateways.